PURCHASING PROPERTY IN TURKEY

 Foreigners can purchase, sell, and encumber their personal rights in immovable property in Turkey under the Civil Code, just like Turkish citizens.
 However, there may be specific laws or provisions determined by bilateral state agreements that restrict the acquisition of real estate by foreigners.
 Therefore, it is important for foreigners to seek the assistance of a lawyer before purchasing proeprty in Turkey.
 Immovable property acquired by foreigners in Turkey is protected under the Civil Code provisions.
 Additionally, foreigners can freely rent out the properties they have acquired.

-PROBLEMS FOREIGNERS MAY ENCOUNTER IN THE PROCESS OF ACQUIRING REAL ESTATE IN TURKEY AND SOLUTIONS
+PROBLEMS FOREIGNERS MAY ENCOUNTER IN THE PROCESS OF ACQUIRING REAL ESTATE IN TURKEY

 Foreigners may encounter some problems when acquiring real estate in Turkey.
 These include: